 Ingredients

-Salted butter - Unsalted or salted butter will work, but I prefer salted.
+- Salted butter - Unsalted or salted butter will work, but I prefer salted.
+If you have unsalted, add a pinch of salt.

-Flour - Helps to thicken up the center of the pie.
+- Flour - Helps to thicken the center of the pie.

-Bourbon - Could be optional, by why?
+- Bourbon - Could be optional, but why?
 It adds warmth and flavor.

-Chopped pecans - You can purchase them already chopped to save on prep time or add them to your food processor to chop quickly.
+- Chopped pecans - You can purchase the nuts already chopped to save on prep time, or add them to your food processor to chop quickly.
+To double up on the smoke flavor, use smoked pecans.

 Step One: Preheat the smoker to 250 degrees F.

 Step Two: Add the pecans to the pie crust.
-Mix the rest of the ingredients in a blender until smooth.
+Mix the melted butter and the rest of the ingredients in a blender until smooth.
 Once the mixture is smooth, pour it into the pie shell over the pecans.

-Step Three: Put the pie on the smoker and smoke until the filling is set, which will take about 75-90 minutes.
+Step Three: Place the pie on the smoker and smoke until the filling is set, which will take about 75-90 minutes.

 Step Four: Once the time has passed, take the pie from the smoker.